rabanti-github/Media-Extractor/README.md

 ![Open by Drag into App](./resources/img/drag_app_open.gif)

-Last but not least, a document or archive can be opened over the Windows Explorer, using the context menu entry "Open with..."
+Last but not least, a document or archive can be opened over the Windows Explorer, using the context menu entry "Open with...".
+If performed once, Media-Extractor will be available as possible application to open a document or archive.
+This assignment must be done for each individual file extension (e.g. .docx, .xlsx, .zip).

 ![Open by Context Menu](./resources/img/context_open.gif)

 ### Appearance

 Media-Extractor supports on the fly changing of the language (see section [Translations](#Translations)).
 However, the application will quickly reload.
-Documents or archives must be opened again if the language is changed.
+Previously loaded documents or archives must be opened again if the language is changed.

 ![Change the Language](./resources/img/change_locale.gif)

 Media-Extractor supports Dark Mode.
 The mode can be changed on-the-fly, even if a document or archive is loaded.
+The mode, as well as other settings are remembered by Media-Extractor and restored if the application is restarted.

 ![Switch to Dark Mode](./resources/img/dark_mode.gif)

 ### Preview of embedded Files

 By default, only previews of images are provided when loading a document or archive in Media-Extractor.
-However, all other files (e.g. XML, texts, config files or binary blobs) can be enabled for previews.
+However, all other files (e.g. XML, texts or config files) can be enabled for previews.

 ![Show all Files](./resources/img/show_all_files.gif)

 There is also an option to display unknown file formats as texts.
-Nevertheless, the attempt to display binary files (e.g. exe, nested archives or movie clips) as text may still fail.
+Nevertheless, the attempt to display binary files (e.g. exe, nested archives or movie clips) as text may still fail if there are non-printable characters.

 ![Preview unknown Formats](./resources/img/preview_unknown_formats.gif)

-Furthermore, embedded files can be sorted based on its properties, like file name, size or extension.
+Furthermore, embedded files can be sorted based on their properties, like file name, size or extension.

+Currently, four columns are available:

+* Name of the embedded file
+* Relative path of the embedded file in the document or archive
+* File extension of the embedded file
+* Size of the embedded file (extracted size)

 ![Preview unknown Formats](./resources/img/sort_files.gif)